gntagkas/Bike-Share_Company_Data_Analysis/README.md

 For clarity, throughout this report:

-- Annual Members will be referred as "Subscribers".
+- Annual Members will also be referred to as "Subscribers".
+- Casual Riders will also be referred to as "Customers".

 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.